 Volunteers of America in Colorado can help with a number of housing issues.
-The homeless and people behind on their rent can get help.
-Receive rent assistance for permanent housing, help with conducting a search for a home, transportation, education and more.
-Other programs may be referrals to transitional housing or apartments and also funds to pay a security deposit.
-Some assistance for paying rent may be issued as a loan to qualified families.
+They do not offer direct rent assistance.
+The homeless and people behind can get help.
+Receive assistance for permanent housing, help with conducting a search for a home, transportation, education and more.
+Other programs may be referrals to transitional housing or apartments, Family Motel, and emergency shelters .
 Call VOA at (303) 297-0408 for information.

 Denver Colorado Legal Services - For those with a referral, free legal aid is offered for housing matters and other civil issues.
 Low income tenants can learn about their rights when it comes to evictions, discrimination, and other aid.
 The office is at 1905 Sherman St. Call (303) 837-1313.

 Colorado Coalition for the Homeless Eviction Assistance Program can offer up to $750 in funds from Denver’s Road Home program.
 In order to apply for help the renter must have an eviction letter, and as funding allows, some tenants in Denver may be issued a no-interest rate loan for their overdue rental expenses.
 Dial 303.293.2217

 DENUM, which is located at 1717 E. Colfax Ave.
 Denver, Colorado. (phone 303 355-4896) is a resource for legal support on civil issues, which can include housing..